AEGEE/MyAEGEE/README.md

 vagrant up
 ```

-You will have to wait for up to 20'.
+You will have to wait for up to 20 minutes.
 A message appears when the bootstrap completes, and you can check if it works in the ways described in the [Usage section](#accessing-it).

 ## Advanced Url mapping and troubleshoot